Yunfu Guangdong, China Travel Guide

 Fingerprints taken at application center.

-Generally, no special permits are needed for tourists in Yunfu.
+Generally, no special permits are needed for travelers in Yunfu.
 Certain restricted areas within China, like Tibet, require additional permits, but these rules do not apply to Yunfu or other areas within Guangdong Province for mainstream travel.

 Complete upon arrival.